 Summer is on the horizon.
 With a celebration for everything under the sun, you know we’re well equipped to party on through the next few seasons.
 It’ll be here before you know it, and these fests are primed and ready to show you a good time.
 Let’s get started.

 New Orleans Summer Festivals

 What would a festival lineup in New Orleans be without one dedicated to our finest bivalve?
 At this two-day, free fest, the city showcases all the amazing ways you can prepare an oyster.
 Held along the Mississippi River at Woldenberg Park, Oyster Festival includes lots of eating and music, all with a picturesque view of the city.
-Make sure to check out the cooking demonstrations around the fest, three contests, and a slew of local crafts from vendors around the area.
+Make sure to check out the cooking demonstrations around the fest, plus oyster shucking and eating contests and a slew of local crafts from vendors around the area.